EchterAlsFake/Porn_Fetch/README.md

 - A guide/script is in development

 # iOS
+### iSH
+You can use the CLI (Terminal version) of Porn Fetch via the App 'iSH.' iSH is a terminal emulator for iOS that launches an Alpine Linux.
+You can use the build script to automatically install everything.
+It's not the best solution, but it works at least :)

+### Building
 It's possible to convert the Kivy created APP for Android easily into an iOS application, but I don't have an Apple device, so I cannot compile or even test it.
-You can do it by yourself and if you think you got a successful stable build, contact me via Discord: echteralsfake | EchterAlsFake#7164 and we can merge your build into the releases!
+You can do it by yourself, and if you think you got a successful stable build, contact me via Discord: echteralsfake | EchterAlsFake#7164, and we can merge your build into the releases!

 (Your changes need to be documented in a FORK of my project.
 A recommendation would be a secondary iOS branch.)